calubrecht/CrimsonSkies/README.md

 ## License

 As this is a ROM/Merc/Diku deritivate it must adhear to the licenses set before it from those code bases.
+I request that you leave any attributions on the login screen as the credits refer to the Diku lineage (including mine).
+The credits menu should provide ample space should you keep the menu system.

 ## Contact Me